 These two methods both indicate that there is only one slice in the picture in the case of single subpicture.
 (In the case of multiple subpictures, the second way won’t appear in the bitstream since num_slices_in_pic_minus1 should be larger than or equal to 1)

-Thus, it is proposed to signal num_slices_in_pic_minus2 instead of num_slices_in_pic_minus1 to remove the syntax signaling redudancy.
+Thus, on top of the proposed semantics change, it is also proposed to signal num_slices_in_pic_minus2 instead of num_slices_in_pic_minus1 to remove the syntax signaling redudancy.

 The specification change is given below